probablyraging/steam-game-idler/README.md

     </a>
   </p>

-# Ready To Go Executable
+# Portable Executable
+Download the latest `.zip` release from [Releases](https://github.com/ProbablyRaging/steam-game-idler/releases)

+*[WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH#download-section) required.
+On Windows 10 (Version 1803 and later with all updates applied) and Windows 11, the WebView2 runtime is distributed as part of the operating system. **Use the MSI Installer if you're unsure, as it comes bundled with all dependencies.***

+# MSI Installer
-Download the latest release from [Releases](https://github.com/ProbablyRaging/steam-game-idler/releases)
+Download the latest `.msi` release from [Releases](https://github.com/ProbablyRaging/steam-game-idler/releases)

 # Build It Yourself
 1. Clone the repoistory